RarceD/procrasting_py/README.md

 ## STATUS NOTE ##

-This is just a learnign curve of python:
+This is just a learning curve of python:

  - First make a not shameless game.
  - Graphical user interface with App.